betandr/circuitbreaker/README.md

 If the circuit breaker opens then your logical test will fail in your mainline code.
 However if you subsequently register a successful transaction then it will re-close the circuit breaker and your code will be able to execute.
-This is so systems are able to recover if the upstream problem is resolved. *This will be* *re-factored to use a 'half-open' method which will change the breaker into a* *half-state where exploratory transactions can be completed to test to see if the* *situation has resolved.*
+This is so systems are able to recover if the upstream problem is resolved.

+If 'will retry' (`set/getWillRetryAfterTimeout()`) is set to true, any calls to `isClosed` can return a true if the timeout (`set/getTimeout`) has expired since the last registered failure.
+This is so systems are given the chance to recover and the circuit breaker can be re-closed if upstream services begin working again.
+In this 'half-open' mode, the client can try another request, if it fails then the timeout will be reset.
+If successful, the client can register a success which will close the breaker properly.

 Short-cut Operation
 ----